How To Charge Your Electric Vehicle

-The range of connectors and devices can make charging your electric vehicle seem overwhelming but in reality, it is quite simple.
-Here at Griffin Mill, we’re untangling the myths behind electric car charging and we aim to equip you with the knowledge you need to make an informed decision when choosing your next electric vehicle.
+The range of connectors and devices can make charging your electric vehicle seem overwhelming, but in reality, it’s quite simple.
+Here at Griffin Mill, we’re untangling the myths behind electric car charging and aim to equip you with the knowledge you need to make an informed decision when choosing your next electric vehicle.

-Below are the classifications of the different charging types and the times for a 100% charge of a typical EV:
+Charge points are primarily defined by the power (kW) they provide.
+Below are the common classifications and average times for a 100% charge of a typical EV:

 SLOW CHARGING